aroberge/avantpy/proposal/idea.md

 In addition, AvantPy **could** possibly include an REPL designed to make use of the above, something which I have also explored.
 However, I do not see this as important as the other aspects, and do not believe that it should be worked on until all of the other parts have been properly implemented.

-## What is meant by training wheels?
+## What is meant by training wheels

 The very first sentence of this document is _Python with training wheels: executable pseudocode in any language._
 To help beginners learning how to ride a bicycle, one sometimes uses [training wheels](https://en.wikipedia.org/wiki/Training_wheels).
 After a while, the new cyclists ride their bicycles without the training wheels needing to touch the ground to offer additional support.
 This is what AvantPy aims to do for learning Python.